JasonFantl/JasonFantl.github.io/_posts/2025-02-11-Space-of-3D-Rotations.md

 Long ago NASA had [theoretical results](https://ntrs.nasa.gov/api/citations/19860015697/downloads/19860015697.pdf) on 4-DOF gimbals (also called 4-axis gimbals), and since then there has been an [abundance of results](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C22&q=singularity-free+gimbal&btnG=) on singularity avoidance in gimbal systems of all kinds.

-If you want to explore more on the movement of robots, I found [this textbook](https://www.cse.lehigh.edu/~trink/Courses/RoboticsII/reading/murray-li-sastry-94-complete.pdf) very well-written and useful.
+This type of problem is often found in the field of robotics, so if you want to explore more on the movement of robots, I found [this textbook](https://www.cse.lehigh.edu/~trink/Courses/RoboticsII/reading/murray-li-sastry-94-complete.pdf) very well-written and useful.

 <!-- https://cdn.thomasnet.com/ccp/00700114/45947.pdf
 https://ieeexplore.ieee.org/abstract/document/7261040 -->